kof/node-ams/readme.md

 ## About
-ams - asset management system for nodejs.
+AMS - asset management system for nodejs.
 The goal is to have a flexible and powerful system for dependency management and preprocessing of static files.

 ## What is ams?